simontorres/goodman_user_manual/user_manual/using_pipeline.rst

 harder to track down those non-linearities on the new data being calibrated and also; The documentation on how to write non-linear solution to a FITS header is not good, besides it appears that nobody is trying to improve it neither trying to implement it.
-Below I compile a list of requiered keywords for comparison lamps if they want to be used as reference lamps.
+Below I compile a list of required keywords for comparison lamps if they want to be used as reference lamps.
 The full list of keywords is listed under Headers_.